ritaturk/xenko-docs/manual/get-started/arrange-entities.md

 1. Select an entity.
 2. Click the button representing the required coordinate system.

+> [!WARNING]
->**Note:** The Translation gizmo and the Rotation gizmo can use all coordinate systems.
-However, the Scale gizmo can only use the local coordinate system.
+> The Translation gizmo and the Rotation gizmo can use all coordinate systems.
+> However, the Scale gizmo can only use the local coordinate system.

 ## Snapping gizmo actions